Mercosur Waterways diplomatic crisis: Background

 On 21 September 2022, the Ministry of Transport of Argentina issued Resolution No. 625/2022 which was formally published in the official gazette on the 30th of that month.
 In it, it established the collection of the toll on the Paraná River for ships that circulate through the section that goes from the port of Santa Fe to the confluence with the Paraguay River.
 On December 30 of that year, the aforementioned bulletin announced Resolution 1023/2022 of the Argentine State Secretariat, confirming the rates of the previous provision.
 The toll began to be collected from 1 January 2023 to ships that circulate between kilometre 1,238 and kilometre 584 of that river course within Argentine territory.

 A resolution of the Ministry of Transportation of Argentina established, as of 1 January 2023, a rate of US$1.47 (about 1.33 euros) per ton for international transport vessels and 1.47 Argentine pesos (US$0.0054) per ton for cabotage (domestic) cargoes.
 Violating several articles of the Santa Cruz de la Sierra Agreement or HPP Agreement on the free international navigation of Paraguay-Paraná, which is protected by the Treaty of Montevideo of 1980.

 By the end of January, the first discontent and protests would occur on the part of Paraguay and other regional companies.
 Uruguay and Bolivia also joined the Paraguayan cause.
 In a short time, an international committee was formed that ended up being joined by Brazil to request the suspension of toll collection on the waterway.

 According to CAFyM data, Paraguay has the largest river fleet in South America and the third in the world, after the US and China, with an investment of 3.7 billion dollars.
-EFE 70% of Paraguay's exports, which is a landlocked country, occur by means of river transport, while the imported volume reaches 50%.
+EFE 70% of the exports of Paraguay, which is a landlocked country, occur by means of river transport, while the imported volume reaches 50%.
 Several international companies also operate with this river fleet.
 Bolivia in April 2023, exceeded the burden of US$1,000 million for the use of the waterway.